selendra/selendra-kit/README.md

 ## Selendra Utilities

-SelendraSDK provides utility functions to interact with the Selendra Network:
+Selendrakit provides utility functions to interact with the Selendra Network:

 - `getSelendraProvider(network)`: Get a provider for Selendra Network
 - `getSelendraWallet(privateKey, network)`: Get a wallet instance for Selendra Network